rndlabs/cow-docs/docs/4_off-chain-services/in-depth-solver-specification/2_the-batch-auction-optimisation-problem.md

 :::

-In this section, we describe all the different components of the optimization problem that needs to be solved within each batch.
+In this section, we describe all the different components of the optimisation problem that needs to be solved within each batch.

 ## User Orders